 A writing career offers you an unlimited number of options to choose from, and in an area you have the expertise.
 It also allows you to do something that you are passionate about.
-The five career opportunities highlighted are among a long list of many others that can give you satisfaction while at the same time providing an income.
+The six career opportunities highlighted are among a long list of many others that can give you satisfaction while at the same time providing an income.
 Freelancing, writing included, has a lot of potential and it’s expected to constitute 45% of the Canadian workforce by 2020.
-It currently stands at 33%.

 Share the option you took and how it has worked for you.
 Also, let us know what other great options are available out there.